riteshbachhar/Fraud-detection-using-AI/README.md

 <p align="center"><b>Figure 4.
 Histograms of receiver bank locations (top) and sender bank locations (bottom).
 </b></p>

-Most of the top 20 money‑transfer routes are domestic (UK → UK), but the top‑20 list also includes several UK → designated high‑risk‑country corridors, indicating concentrated outbound flows along specific cross‑border routes.
+Most of the top 20 money‑transfer routes were domestic (UK → UK), but the top‑20 list also included several UK → designated high‑risk‑country corridors, indicating concentrated outbound flows along specific cross‑border routes.
 To better understand cross‑border behavior, we examined currency mismatches: among the top 20 currency pairs only GBP → GBP is a same‑currency pair; all other top pairs involved currency conversion.
 Currency conversion therefore appeared to be a persistent characteristic of high‑volume corridors and may interact with typology and routing signals to reveal elevated risk (see Figure 5).

 <p float="center">
   <img src="/Figures/top_20_money_transfer.png" width="1000" />